Top Small Business Grants in Wisconsin

 Do You Have to Pay Back a Small Business Grant?

+Unlike small business loans, small business grants don’t generally require you to pay back the funds you receive.
 A small business grant typically comes with terms and conditions, and you may be responsible for paying back the grant if you violate those terms.
-In general, small and mid-size business owners are not required to pay back an SMB grant absent any violations.
+But in general, small and mid-sized business owners are not required to pay back a grant if they have not violated any terms of the grant.

-You typically have to sign a funding agreement to accept a small business grant, and it may come with certain conditions.
+You will usually have to sign a funding agreement to accept a small business grant, and it may come with certain conditions.
 Using the grant for an illegitimate purpose may violate the agreement and require business owners to pay back the grant.

 Small business grants may require you to spend the money by a certain date.
 You may also have to provide proof of payment and a written statement detailing how you’ve spent the grant.